Excellent opportunities for hiking, fishing, canoeing, and kayaking. View All

 ****Please note that during shotgun season (December 7 - 22, and December 26 – January 2), hikers are required to wear a fluorescent orange hat AND a vest.

 Map of Tillinghast Pond Management Area

 The Conservancy, RIDEM, and the Town of West Greenwich are working closely together to establish Tillinghast Pond as a top hiking destination.
-Three interconnected loop trails provide for a wide range of options, from a short walk in the woods to a half-day six-mile hike.
+Four interconnected loop trails provide for a wide range of options, from a short walk in the woods to a 10-mile day hike.

 The 2.3-mile Pond Loop (blazed white) starts from either end of the Plain Road parking lot.
 The trail passes over easy, flat terrain around Tillinghast Pond, with ample opportunities to look for wildlife or simply enjoy the long views across the water.
 An observation platform is located roughly half way around the pond.
 The Pond Loop also includes three hayfields, which are leased to a local dairy farmer.

 The Flintlock Loop (blazed yellow) winds for 2.6 miles through the open woods east of Tillinghast Pond, and is highlighted by a glacial “boulder garden,” a historic cemetery, and an 1830s-era farmstead.
 Start on the Pond Loop (white blazes) by the kiosk; walk for two tenths of a mile and look for the sign for the Flintlock Trail.
 The trail is also accessible from the small parking lot on Plain Meeting House Road, via an old farm road.